HeiderJeffer/T430-Modding-Guide/README.md

 The T430 support the following Quad Core CPU

+**i7–3632QM**

-**i7–3632QM** (35W/4C/8T/2.2GH/3.2GHt) is the second of two quad core chips at 35 watts.
-Despite the significant decrease in base speed, this chip vastly outperforms the i7–3540M in most use cases.
-If you don’t plan to overclock and want to stick with a 35W CPU, this will serve you well.
-Note that despite the same TDP, you will get more heat and hit the 35W spec more often simply due to having the extra cores to power, but the power usage will still generally average 35W over time with heavy use.
+The (35W/4C/8T/2.2GHz/3.2GHz) is the second of two quad-core chips at 35 watts.
+Despite its lower base speed, this chip significantly outperforms the i7-3540M in most use cases.
+If you don't plan to overclock and prefer to stick with a 35W CPU, this is an excellent choice.
+Keep in mind that even with the same TDP, the additional cores will generate more heat and reach the 35W limit more frequently.
+However, power usage will still average 35W over extended periods of heavy use.

 Overclockable: No.

 # T430 Motherboard